 “There will be a lot of advice on how to do more with less, and there will in fact be less to do with, both on the labour side and on the equipment investment side,” O’Neil explained, citing data from the U.S. Bureau of Economics, which showed a sharp drop in IT investments during each U.S. recession between 1950 and 2008.

 Some companies will do whatever takes to retain customers’ confidence in their brand, even if they’re not being entirely truthful with them.
-This is something we see today as certain marketing teams latch on to buzzwords and milk it for all its worth, even if “AI” – that’s still a popular one – isn’t actually at the heart of their company’s solution or product.
+This is something we see today as certain marketing teams latch on to buzzwords, such as “AI”, and milk it for all its worth, even if it isn’t actually at the heart of their company’s solution or product.

 Bain & Company research – also cited by O’Neil during his presentation – found that well-prepared Southeast Asian companies emerged as winners during and after past downturns.